 Just like it is the case with almost anything else, there are brands you can trust no matter what.
 If you have heard of Drum Workshop, you probably know that they own Pacific Drums.
 Now, Pacific Drums is to Drum Workshop what Squier is to Fender – a brand which they use to deliver entry level sets at affordable prices.

-Pacific CX Series is one of the higher quality models this manufacturer offers.
+The pacific or PDP CX series is one of the higher quality models this manufacturer offers.
 On a grand scale of things, it’s a decent drum set which can be used by both beginners and intermediate drummers alike.

 The type of performance you can get from this specific set is good enough for stage use, that is for sure.